Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 You can apply the same logic to your employee recruitment strategies.
 Talented candidates are looking for the opportunities and experiences that working in your company can provide.
 Do you know who they are?
 Designing a persona for your ideal candidate – including experience, interests and cultural fit – can help you more objectively evaluate applicants.
 Are you looking for these individuals in the right place – at conferences instead of job boards, for example?
 Are you using language that speaks to the talent you seek?
 Are you recruiting on sites or at events that attract talented people in your industry?

 Meet your talent halfway.
-You need to locate people who will contribute to your brand; at the same time, you must present your company as a viable option for them since most employees want to be a raving fan of the company they work for.
+You need to locate people who will contribute to your brand; at the same time, you must present your company as a viable option for them since most employees want to be part of a company that aligns with their values and goals.

 3. Know your business

-Proven recruiting requires a clear understanding of where your business is today and where you want to take it moving forward.
+Proven recruitment strategies require a clear understanding of where your business is today and where you want to take it moving forward.
 By understanding these two things, you can prioritize which hires need to come first and where to allocate valuable hiring resources.

 One of my clients is a co-founder of an early-stage online startup in the beauty industry.
 They’re on the brink of closing their first round of funding.
 The business has already achieved a certain amount of success, and to move the company to its next phase of growth, they have to quickly make additional sales and increase revenue.
 With that in mind, their first two investments in people once the checks clear will be in digital marketing and sales.
 Once you realize what you need to make your business stand out, you have a clearer picture of how to recruit employees.